Ecosystem-based management: Bycatch

 Red snapper is a species of enormous economic importance in the Gulf of Mexico.
 Management of this species is complicated by the large impact of bycatch associated with the shrimping industry.
 Rates of red snapper mortality are not explained by fishery landings, but are instead associated with large numbers of juvenile red snapper caught as bycatch in the fine mesh used by trawlers.

 Key elements

 Connections

 At its core, ecosystem-based management is about acknowledging interdependency connections, including the linkages between marine ecosystems and human societies, economies and institutional systems, as well as those among various species within an ecosystem and among ocean places that are linked by the movement of species, materials, and ocean currents.
-Of particular importance is how these factors all react and involve each other.
 In the Caribbean, the spiny lobster is managed based on a classic population model that for most fishery species works quite well.
 However, this species will grow and then halt its growth when it need to molt its shell and thus instead of a continuous growth cycle, it will pause its growth and invest its energy in a new shell.
-To further complicate matters, it slows this process down as it gets older to invest more energy into reproduction thus further deviating itself from the von Bertalanffy model of growth that was applied to it.
-The more information we can gather about an ecosystem and all of the interconnected factors which affect it, the more capable we will be of better managing that system.
+It slows this process down as it gets older to invest more energy into reproduction thus further deviating itself from the von Bertalanffy model of growth that was applied to it.